sandragodinhosilva/melange/docs/description.md

 ---
 layout: default
-title: Description
+title: MeLanGE description
 nav_order: 1
 ---

-# MeLanGE context
+# MeLanGE Description

 ## The problem
 Machine learning is a field of artificial intelligence gaining popularity in all areas of knowledge, including modern research in biological sciences.
 However, its use in bacterial comparative genomics, specifically as an aid in microbiome studies, is still in its infancy.
 This is mainly due to the inexistence of easy-to-use tools that correspond to researchers’ needs. **With the advent of high-throughput DNA sequencing technologies, the amount of genomic data available far outweighs the amount of data being thoroughly exploited.** This can be partially explained by the difficulties in sorting and cross-comparing large amounts of data, which usually renders computationally intensive and oftentimes intractable.
 However, such large comparative genomics studies can be essential to delineate key genomic or functional traits of different groups of organisms based on phylogeny, taxonomy, ecosystem provenance, etc.